Ultimate Walt Disney World Planning Guide (2024 & 2025)

 The bad news: Competition to grab a spot in the virtual queue can be fierce.
 Spaces open up daily at 7AM and again at 1PM.
 On dates when Extended Evening Theme Park Hours are offered for select Resort Guests, another round of queuing begins at 6PM.
 On the busiest days, all available slots can be claimed within seconds of being released.
 To give yourself the best possible chance of snagging a spot, read Disney’s extensive instructions ahead of time so you know exactly what to do at 7AM on the day you wish to visit.

 Many rides and experiences in the parks have a special Lightning Lane entrance which allows you to bypass the regular line and board more quickly.
-If you’ve been to Disney World in the past, you might remember these entrances having been previously called FastPass or FastPass+.
+If you’ve been to Disney World in the past, you might remember this service previously being called FastPass, FastPass+, or Genie+.
 The Lightning Lane concept is still mostly the same, but there’s one big difference: you now must pay to enter the Lightning Lane.

-Most rides which have a Lightning Lane entrance are packaged together into a bundled service called Genie+.
-For a combined fee of approximately $15-$30 (varies based on date/demand/park) per person per day, Genie Plus lets guests make reservations to use the Lightning Lane entrance at more than 40 attractions throughout the parks.
-Guests make their first Lightning Lane reservation on the morning of their visit and then make additional ride reservations, one at a time, for the remainder of the day (subject to availability).
-Disney says this service will usually help you experience a quicker load time on 2-3 attractions on a busy day (maybe more on less-crowded days), which can help save you hours of waiting in line.
+Most rides which have a Lightning Lane entrance are packaged together into a paid, bundled service called Lightning Lane Multi Pass.
+It lets guests make reservations to use the Lightning Lane entrance at roughly 50 attractions throughout the parks.
+Guests make their first three Lightning Lane reservations in advance and can make additional ride reservations, one at a time, once they arrive (subject to availability).

-The Lightning Lane entrances at the most popular attractions in each park are not included in Genie+ and are instead sold separately.
-You’ll be able to purchase one entrance per day for each ride offering this individual entry service.
-The cost usually ranges from $10-$20 per ride and varies based on the attraction, date, and availability.
+The Lightning Lane entrances at the most popular attractions in each park are not included in Multi Pass and are instead sold separately.
+You’ll be able to purchase one entrance per day for each ride offering this individual entry service, for a maximum of two rides per day.

-If a ride’s Lightning Lane is sold under this individual pricing structure, it will not be included in the Genie+ package offering.
+If a ride’s Lightning Lane is sold under this individual pricing structure, it will not be included in the Multi Pass package offering.

 Disability Access Service